mirror/dd-wrt/src/linux/universal/linux-6.12/Documentation/networking/switchdev.rst

 must be able to reconfigure the underlying hardware on the fly to honor the toggling of that option and behave appropriately.

-A switchdev driver can also refuse to support dynamic toggling of the multicast snooping knob at runtime and require the destruction of the bridge device(s) and creation of a new bridge device(s) with a different multicast snooping value.
+A switchdev driver must also be able to react to vanishing or appearing IGMP/MLD queriers.
+If no querier is present then, even if IGMP/MLD snooping is enabled, the switch must treat this as if IGMP/MLD snooping were disabled.
+The SWITCHDEV_ATTR_ID_BRIDGE_MC_ACTIVE notification allows to track this.